For a school’s governing body, recruiting a headteacher is one of its most important and difficult jobs.

 Make the decision

-Each panel member should score each candidate individually, and these will provide the basis of the decision.
+Each panel member should score every candidate individually, and these scores will provide the basis of the decision.
 Appointment will often require ratification by the whole governing board, so the post should not be offered until this has occurred.

 In general, it is best practice to contact the successful candidate on the same day as the interviews take place, and to avoid contacting unsuccessful candidates until the role has been verbally accepted.

 As a final point, sometimes none of the candidates will be suitable.
-Although this would be disappointing, it is important to recognise that fact and recruit again rather than appointing a candidate who isn’t suitable.
+Although this will feel like a disappointing outcome, it is important to recognise the fact that no one was quite right for the role and recruit again rather than appointing a candidate who isn’t suitable.

 Michael Barton is advice officer for the National Governance Association (NGA).